hevardhan/FakeHunter/README.md

-Fake Hunter
+# F A K E  H U N T E R

+## Description

-Fake Hunter is a Python application developed for analyzing comments on YouTube videos to identify potentially fake or promotional comments.
+###### Fake Hunter is a Python application developed for analyzing comments on YouTube videos to identify misleading claims given by Youtubers.
 It offers features such as scraping comments from both live streaming and pre-recorded videos, generating visualizations of comment sentiment, and exporting the data to Excel files for further analysis.

-Features
+### Features

-    Scrape comments from YouTube videos (both live and pre-recorded).
+1.Scrape comments from YouTube videos (both live and pre-recorded).

-    Perform sentiment analysis on comments to identify positive, negative, and neutral sentiments.
+2.Perform sentiment analysis on comments to identify positive, negative, and neutral sentiments.

-    Generate a pie chart visualization of comment sentiment distribution.
+3.Generate a pie chart visualization of comment sentiment distribution.

-    Export scraped comment data to Excel files for offline analysis.
+4.Export scraped comment data to Excel files for offline analysis.

-Usage
+### Usage

     Run the main.py script to start the application.
     Enter the YouTube video URL in the provided text box.